Tour des Fiz via the Passage du Dérochoir and Lac d'Anterne

 From (5) to (6): Black difficulty.

-The route follows the cliff face with the aid of various equipment (ropes, metal rungs, ladders): in this area, where a false step is forbidden given the environment, a minimum of caution is recommended.
+The route follows a cliff face with the aid of various equipment (ropes, metal rungs, ladders): in this area, where a misstep is not an option given the environment, a minimum of caution is recommended.

 .